Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Introduction

+Beyond low-rank tensors, our results hold for tensors with potentially countably infinite rank as long as they can be well approximated by a low-rank tensor.
+Specifically, if the tensor can be approximated with $\bpert \geq 0$ with respect to max-norm by a rank $r = \Theta(1)$ tensor, then the MSE converges to $\poly(\bpert)$ and MEE converges to $\poly(\bpert)$ with high probability as long as $\Omega(n^{3/2 + \extra})$ random samples are observed for any $\extra > 0$.
+This follows as a consequence of the robustness property of the algorithm that we establish: if arbitrary noise bounded by $\bpert \geq 0$ is added to each observation, then the estimation error with respect to MEE and MSE degrades by ${\sf poly}(\bpert)$.

-The key analytic tool is utilizing certain concentration properties of bilinear form arising from the local neighborhood expansion of any given coordinate for an asymmetric matrix with dimensions that asymptotically scale with different order.
-This generalizes the analysis of similar property for symmetric matrix in the prior work by \cite{BorgsChayesLeeShah17}.
-As a consequence of this result, we also establish performance guarantees for matrix estimation for asymmetric with matrices having dimensions of different order -- the setting for which results of \cite{BorgsChayesLeeShah17} are not applicable.
+To establish our results, the key analytic tool is utilizing certain concentration properties of a bilinear form arising from the local neighborhood expansion of any given coordinate for an asymmetric matrix with dimensions $n \times n^2$.
+This generalizes the analysis of a similar property for symmetric matrices in the prior work of \cite{BorgsChayesLeeShah17}.
+Specifically, establishing the desired concentration requires handling dependencies arising in the local neighborhood expansion of the $3$-order tensor that was absent in the matrix setting considered in \cite{BorgsChayesLeeShah17}.
+Subsequently, we require a novel analytic method compared to the prior work.
+In particular we believe that the proof techniques in Lemma \ref{lemma:NMN_conc} may be useful to other settings in which one may desire a tighter concentration on sums of sparse random variables.
+As a consequence, we also establish performance guarantees for matrix estimation for asymmetric matrices having dimensions of different order, generalizing beyond of \cite{BorgsChayesLeeShah17}.

 The algorithm and analysis also sheds insight on the conjectured lower bound for $3$-order tensor.
 In particular, the threshold of $n^{3/2}$ is precisely the density of observations needed for the connectivity in the associated graph that is utilized to calculate similarities.
 If the graph is disconnected, the similarities can not be computed, while if the graph is connected, we are able to show that similarity calculations yield an excellent estimator.
 Understanding this relationship further remains an interesting open research direction.